When is the best time to visit?

 Bangkok has tropical monsoon climate and the weather is generally hot and humid all year round.
 The hottest months are April-May and September-October.

 There are many different ways to get through the busy, crowded streets of Bangkok.
 Hop aboard the Skytrain, which runs on a raised monorail, for great views of the financial and shopping districts.
 The train is connected with the underground, which is easy to use and covers the parts of Bangkok not connected to the Skytrain.

 Buses crisscross the city, but the system can be confusing to navigate.
 You’re better off taking a taxi or tuk-tuk, both of which are inexpensive.

 Don’t rent a car for your stay.
-You’ll learn quickly that Bangkok drivers are very aggressive and traffic is a nightmare.
+You’ll learn quickly that Bangkok drivers are very aggressive and traffic is very busy.
 If you really want your own car, hire a car and driver for the day instead.

-Heading out on foot is doable, but you’ll move slowly.
+Heading out on foot is an option, but you’ll move slowly.
 Foot traffic crawls along, which is great if you want to experience the colour of the city, but slow-going if you’re trying to get somewhere.